 Add in some cooking set to stretch your play time.
 (My toddler always sees me in action on the kitchen and buying him a cooking set is worth it.
 He’s imitating me flipping the pancake during his clay play).

-2. Animal Toys and Kitchen Tongs.
+1. Animals Toys with Kitchen Tongs.

 This made him focused as some animals as harder to get than others.
 The more animal toys you can hang the better and longer.
 We did the activity 3x on repeat!